 When closing the registration process, VAT returns, annual reports, and/or annual accounts, plus supporting documentation if necessary (\rightarrow exemptions and \rightarrow different main activity) must be uploaded.
-The entire registration form must also be printed and returned signed and by post to the FOC.
+The registration form must also be printed and returned signed and by post to the FOC.
+The signatory must be authorized to sign on behalf of the company.
+Powers of attorney are admitted and must be attached.